justinwiley/notes/structuring-machine-learning-projects.md

 ### Bias

-- If human accuracy is 99% and model training 8%, and dev error 10% this is could be considered an indicator of high bias / underfitting.
+- If human accuracy is 99% and model training 8%, and dev error 10% this is could be considered an indicator of high bias / under-fitting.
 One solution could be increasing the data set
 - If human accuracy is 97.5%, training 8% and dev 10%, it may indicate the test data doesn't reflect how messy real-world data is.
 Tune for variance
-- Andrew describes difference between human / bayes accuracy and training error as *avoidable bias* (the model is overfitting on the training set), between training error and dev error *avoidable variance* (the model is failing to recognize new data, failing to generalize).
+- Andrew describes difference between human / bayes accuracy and training error as *avoidable bias* (the model is over-fitting on the training set), between training error and dev error *avoidable variance* (the model is failing to recognize new data, failing to generalize).

 ### More precise definition of human performance

 - Given medical image diagnosis, an untrained human has 10% error, a doctor has 1% error.
 What is human performance?
 In this case the doctor is closer to Bayes optimal error so that's a good choice
 - For cat recognition, the definition can be much looser
-- What value is chosen directly influences avoidable bias and varience, and which to target when improving the model
+- What value is chosen directly influences avoidable bias and variance, and which to target when improving the model

 ### Superhuman Performance

-- When human performance > training error, avoidable bias and varience harder to judge.
+- When human performance > training error, avoidable bias and variance harder to judge.
 What's the real Bayes error rate?
 Which one to focus on?
-- Online advertising, logistics, product recommendations, loan prediction examples of problem domains where ML has achieved super-human performance
+- On-line advertising, logistics, product recommendations, loan prediction examples of problem domains where ML has achieved super-human performance
 - Usual these are domains with lots of structural data, vs natural perception tasks like image recognition

-## Finale: Improving Model Perfomance
+## Finale: Improving Model Performance

 #### Reducing Avoidable Bias